 Looking for a comprehensive HR Management System for your business?

-SMEs may claim up to 80% off OpensoftHR under the Productivity Solutions Grant (PSG) and Eligible employers for SkillsFuture Enterprise Credit (SFEC) will receive a one-off $10,000 credit to cover up to 90% of the out of pocket expenses on qualifying costs.
+For the purchase of OpensoftHR software, SMEs may claim funding under the Productivity Solutions Grant (PSG).
+Eligible employers for SkillsFuture Enterprise Credit (SFEC) will receive a one-off $10,000 credit to cover up to 90% of the out of pocket expenses on qualifying costs.

 OpensoftHR is a comprehensive HR tool, developed in-house within Singapore, that aims to provide our users with a complete and flexible range of core HR applications to suit their business needs.
 This includes: